tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 fn longest<'a, 'b>(x: &'a str, y: &'b str) -> &str {}
 ```

-You can see that the second rule doesn't apply because there is more than one input lifetime.
-The third rule doesn't apply either, because `longest` is a function rather than a method, so none of the parameters are `self`.
-After working through all three rules, we stull haven't figured out what the return type's lifetime is.
-This is why we got an error trying to compile the code in Listing 10-21: the compiler worked through the lifetime elision rules but still cound't figure out all the lifetimes of the references in the signature.
+You can see that the second rule doesn'_t apply because there is more than one input lifetime.
+The third rule doesn'_t apply either, because `longest` is a function rather than a method, so none of the parameters are `self`.
+After working through all three rules, we stull haven'_t figured out what the return type's lifetime is.
+This is why we got an error trying to compile the code in Listing 10-21: the compiler worked through the lifetime elision rules but still cound'_t figure out all the lifetimes of the references in the signature.

-Because the thirdd rule really only applies in method signatures, we'll look at lifetimes in that context next to see why the third rule means we don't gave to annotate lifetimes in method signatures very often.
+Because the thirdd rule really only applies in method signatures, we'll look at lifetimes in that context next to see why the third rule means we don'_t gave to annotate lifetimes in method signatures very often.

 ### Lifetime Annotations in Mehtod Definitions